Peripheral myelin protein 22: Gene-dosage

 Improper gene dosage of the PMP22 gene can cause aberrant protein synthesis and function of myelin sheath.
 Since the components of myelin are stoichiometrically set, any irregular expression of a component can cause destabilization of myelin and neuropathic disorders.
-Alterations of PMP22 gene expression are associated with a variety of neuropathies, such as Charcot–Marie–Tooth type 1A (CMT1A), Dejerine–Sottas disease, and Hereditary Neuropathy with Liability to Pressure Palsy (HNPP).
+Alterations of PMP22 gene expression are associated with a variety of neuropathies, such as Charcot–Marie–Tooth type 1A (CMT1A), Dejerine–Sottas disease, Hereditary Neuropathy with Liability to Pressure Palsy (HNPP), and Charcot-Marie-Tooth type 1E (CMT1E).
 Too much PMP22 (e.g. caused by gene duplication) results in CMT1A, and too little PMP22 (e.g. caused by gene deletion) results in HNPP.
-Gene duplication of PMP22 is the most common genetic cause of CMT where the overproduction of PMP22 results in defects in multiple signalling pathways and dysfunction of transcriptional factors like KNOX20, SOX10 and EGR2.
+Point mutations in PMP22 can result in CMT1E.
+Gene duplication of PMP22 is the most common genetic cause of CMT; up to half of all cases confirmed by a genetic diagnosis are caused by a 1.4 Mb duplication on chromosome 17, which contains the PMP22 gene.
+Overproduction of PMP22 results in defects in multiple signaling pathways and dysfunction of transcriptional factors like KNOX20, SOX10 and EGR2.

-Interactions
+Interactions and Regulation

-Peripheral myelin protein 22 has been shown to interact with myelin protein zero.
+PMP22 has been found to interact with several different factors, some of which regulate expression.
+Peripheral myelin protein 22 has been shown to interact with myelin protein zero, with the proteins forming complexes in myelin.
+Transcription factors SOX10 and EGR2 have been found to increase the expression of PMP22 through a super-enhancer upstream of the gene.
+TEAD1 and YAP/TAZ (of the hippo signaling pathway) have been found to bind at the enhancers, with studies showing a decrease in PMP22 expression with the knockdown of these factors.
+Additionally, PKC activators and HDAC inhibitors have been characterized as regulators of PMP22, as well as microRNAs such as miR-29a and miR-381.